-The development of transformative AI will be one of the most consequential events in human history.
-Getting it right requires building a robust ecosystem of researchers, policymakers, and technical professionals who can navigate the complex challenges ahead.
-At Kairos, we focus on interventions that can scale—reaching hundreds or thousands of people with programs that combine rigorous mentorship with practical research experience.
+We're a nonprofit focused on accelerating talent into the fields of AI safety and policy.
+We believe the development of transformative AI will be one of the most consequential events in history.
+Getting it right requires building a robust ecosystem of researchers, policymakers, technical professionals, and skilled operators who can navigate the complex challenges ahead.

 We operate with urgency.
-If transformative AI arrives in the next 2–10 years, we need to be building capacity now.
-That means staying lean, moving fast, and constantly reassessing whether our programs are having the impact we need them to have.
+If transformative AI arrives soon, we need to move fast to build this ecosystem.
+For us, that means staying lean, shipping quickly, and constantly reassessing whether our priorities are the right ones.

 We design programs that can reach large numbers of people without sacrificing quality.
-Rather than hand-picking a small cohort, we build infrastructure that lets motivated individuals find mentorship and do meaningful work—whether that's publications through SPAR or supporting people through Pathfinder.
+We build infrastructure that lets large numbers of motivated individuals find mentorship and do meaningful work, whether that's publications through SPAR or supporting people through Pathfinder.

 The field is changing rapidly, and so are we.
 We maintain the speed and adaptability to pivot our strategy as new evidence comes in or the landscape shifts.
-Our small team size is a feature, not a bug—it lets us make decisions quickly and test new approaches without excessive process.
+Our lean team size is a feature, not a bug; it lets us make decisions quickly and test new approaches without excessive process.

 We pursue truth rigorously.
 That means being honest about uncertainty, updating our beliefs when the data demands it, and building accurate models of how our programs create impact.
-We'd rather have clarity than false confidence, and we actively resist motivated reasoning—even when it might be more comfortable to believe we're on the right track.
+We'd rather have clarity than false confidence, and we actively resist motivated reasoning, even when it might be more comfortable to believe otherwise.

 Co-Director